-Abstract: The Japanese-American community was subjected to internment in large numbers from the outset of world war 2, but they were not singled-out.
+Abstract: The Japanese-American community was subjected to internment in large numbers from the outset of World War 2, but they were not singled-out.
 The same treatment was applied to German-Americans and Italian-Americans, as well as suspect individuals from other nations.
-This research covers the Italian-American internment & mass civil-rights violations in detail, and also introduces the reader to the German-American internment.
+This research covers the internment of Italian-Americans, as well as other mass civil-rights violations in detail, and also introduces the reader to the German-American internment.
 In-depth research on the German-American internment can be found at the German-American Internee Coalition website.

 Section 1: Civil Liberty Violations against Italian-Americans

 The Emigration of the Italian-American people is understood to be one of America’s great success stories .
 This is due in no small part to the values that Italians hold dear, such as dedication to family, strong work ethic, and love for their newly adopted country.
 And while the culture has flourished, the Italian-American journey through the late 19th, and a significant portion of the 20th century was paved with a history of serious injustices, economic loss and deep sorrow.
 Despite dark chapters where the Italian-American community suffered civil rights setbacks at the hands of both the civilian masses and the American government, Italians have continuously dedicated themselves to the greater good of the American public.